Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Maret 2026 16.57.13 UTC
+- WIB: Kamis, 19 Maret 2026 17.56.03 UTC
-- WITA: Kamis, 19 Maret 2026 17.57.13 UTC
+- WITA: Kamis, 19 Maret 2026 18.56.03 UTC
-- WIT: Kamis, 19 Maret 2026 18.57.13 UTC
+- WIT: Kamis, 19 Maret 2026 19.56.03 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational